"The mean-girl thing is happening much sooner than everyone realizes."

 Bullying in childhood can have a lasting impact, says Catherine Bagwell, a professor of psychology at Emory University who studies children’s social development: it is "associated with depression and anxiety and social withdrawal and low self-esteem and academic problems."
 So it's important to tackle the problem early on, whether your daughter is the one being targeted or excluded, the one leading the pack, or one of the bystanders who's not sure how to handle the situation.

 According to one survey of 12,000 children in elementary and middle school, 41 to 48 percent of girls reported experiencing relational aggression in a typical month, with 4 to 6 percent saying it happened daily.
 From the age of 8 to 12, mocking and teasing are the most common ways girls bully, and it's often based on appearance.
-"Any way they look ‘different’ is a potential target," says Cosette Taillac, a child and adolescent therapist at Kaiser Permanente.
+"Any way they look ‘different’ is a potential target," observes Cosette Taillac, a child and adolescent therapist at Kaiser Permanente, in The Washington Post.

 "This goes beyond weight — it can also be about being taller or shorter, skin color, or even about things like having freckles or pimples."
 Those who make such comments will often say they're "just joking" as "a way of avoiding responsibility, blaming others and demeaning the reaction if the victim is starting to show she’s upset or if others seem disapproving."
 Meline Kevorkian, a dean at Nova Southeastern University in Fort Lauderdale, adds that "many of these behaviors, such as spreading rumors, saying mean and nasty things... verbally or online, are discrete and hard to detect."